reyesp23/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Please describe and document your process.**\*\*

 To come up with the idea we explored several areas where speech recognition could be useful besides traditional applications like voice commands.
-We realate to this problem since we are always a bit nervous when having to present in public and we want to get better at it.
+We relate to this problem since we are always a bit nervous when having to present in public and we want to get better at it.
 We used a whiteboard to do a quick sketch of the storyboard.

 ### Acting out the dialogue